bluecaret/family-cookbook/docs/recipe/rice-balls-onigiri.md

   - snack
   - rice
 excerpt: 'Rice shaped into triangles or balls, often wrapped in seaweed and filled with ingredients like salted salmon or pickled plum.'
+noRecipe: 'Rice shaped into triangles or balls, often wrapped in seaweed and filled with ingredients like salted salmon or pickled plum.'
-quick: true
+noRecipeOnly: true
 ---

-## Quick Recipe

-Rice shaped into triangles or balls, often wrapped in seaweed and filled with ingredients like salted salmon or pickled plum.